Autism-friendly guidelines for visiting Amos Rex

 The floor in the exhibition spaces is made of wooden blocks, which makes the surface slightly uneven.
 The purpose of the wooden floor is to make the acoustics better and the floor softer to stand on for long periods of time.
 There are also some metallic floor tiles that can make a clank -sound when you step on them.

-As you enter the lobby, the first sliding doors on the left lead to the museum’s workshop space, called Studio Rex.
-The space is now used for the exhibition.
+In the underground lobby, the first sliding doors on the left lead to the museum’s art workshop space, known as Studio Rex.
+It is always possible to participate in activities related to the current exhibition in Studio Rex, and the space is open to everyone.

 6. If you need a break or are experiencing sensory overload